rusakovartyom/react-simple-trello/README.md

 This project was built with:

-- [React.js](https://reactjs.org/), to make this app modular, scalable and simple for adding future features.
+- [React.js](https://reactjs.org/), to make this app modular, scalable and simple for adding future features
-- [Redux (Redux Toolkit)](https://redux-toolkit.js.org/), to manage the global state of the app.
+- [Redux (Redux Toolkit)](https://redux-toolkit.js.org/), to manage the global state of the app

 I used additional modules: